ikethepike/Trailhead/README.md

 # Trailhead

-Trailhead is a rapid deployment, all you can eat SASS framework designed to allow you to hit the ground running in your projects.
+Trailhead is a rapid deployment, all-you-can-eat SCSS framework designed to allow you to hit the ground running in your projects.

 ## Structure